sehgalaayu/Solidity-progress/README.md

 - `FundMe.sol` — main smart contract.
 - `PriceConverter.sol` — external library for ETH to USD price conversion.
 - Chainlink `AggregatorV3Interface` is imported for fetching live price data.

----

-## 🚀 Future Improvements

-- Adding events for fund and withdraw actions.
-- Adding a withdrawal fee or commissions.
-- Adding time-locks or automatic refunds for unused funds.
-- More thorough testing with Hardhat/Foundry.

----

-## 📜 License

-This project is licensed under the **MIT License**.

----

-Would you also like me to make a small diagram 📈 showing how ETH flows inside the contract?
-It can make your GitHub README even cooler! 🚀